billyen33/SolarStippleLight/README.md

 - Lower cost and power consumption with a fully analog circuit (no MCU)
 - Autonmatically turns on in the dark and off when it's bright out to save energy
 - Knobs to set RGB LED brightness and threshold light level to turn on
-- Integrated battery voltage monitor to help user visualize how much juice is left
+- Integrated battery voltage monitor to help users visualize how much juice is left
 - Turbo charging port on the back in case solar isn't enough to charge it

 ## Bill of Materials